Teaching Recall with Come Verbal Cue

 - Use a calm, enthusiastic voice when calling your puppy to you.

-- Praise your puppy enthusiastically for coming to you every time, even if you had to “reel” them in or give a correction to redirect them.
+- Praise your puppy enthusiastically for coming to you every time, even if you had to “reel” them in.

 - Reach for your puppy’s collar and praise them as they approach.
 This will create a positive association with their handler’s outstretched hand and encourage them to approach.